lvang77/ansible/ansible/README.md

 # Ansible Automation of Remote Sites through Cisco SDWAN

-This repo is a lab POC in EVE-NG using Cisco SDWAN to connect 3 remote sites to a DC Core site.
+This repo is a lab POC in EVE-NG using MPLS L3VPN to connect 3 remote sites to a DC Core site.
-The SDWAN is manually configured through CLI and vManager.
 The entire Cisco network devices, including the ISP routers were configured through Ansible network automation using Jinja2 templates and Ansible roles.
-Cisco IOSXE devices were all configure through RESTCONF while vIOS routers were configured through the Ansible ios_config module.
-All BGP configurations were done through Jinja2 templates in Ansible roles using the ios_config module.
+Cisco IOS-XE devices were all configured through RESTCONF while vIOS routers were configured through the Ansible ios_config module.
+NXOS devices were configured through the cli using the Ansible nxos_config module.
+All BGP configurations were done through Jinja2 templates in Ansible roles.

 ![Lab Diagram](lab.jpg)

 ## Images Used

-Viptela: 20.6.1

 Cisco Catalyst 8000V: 17.10.01a

+Cisco Nexus 9500v: nxos64-cs.10.2.3.F.bin

 vIOS Router: VIOS-ADVENTERPRISEK9-M